(previously known as Panagra curtaria)

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 4)

 The adult moths of this species are pale brown with two dark brown lines across each wing.
 The outer line on each forewing splits widely near the wingtip.
 The forewing tips are recurved.
-The hindwing inner margins each have a bulge.
+The hindwing hind margins each have a bulge.
 The wingspan is about 3.5 cms.

 The species has been found in